Gord Dineen: Coaching career

-Dineen's was named as a player-coach during his final season with the Utah Grizzlies in 1999 until he was traded to the Chicago Wolves in March 2000.
-After retiring from playing, Dineen was named an assistant coach with the Louisville Panthers of the American Hockey League (AHL) in 2000–01.
+Dineen's was named as a player-coach during his final season with the Grizzlies in 1999 until he was traded to the Wolves in March 2000.
+After retiring from playing, Dineen was named an assistant coach with the Louisville Panthers of the AHL in 2000–01.
 Louisville was the AHL affiliate of the Florida Panthers.
 Dineen worked under head coach Joe Paterson.
 The next season, he was named head coach and general manager of the Macon Whoopee of the East Coast Hockey League (ECHL) for the 2001–02 season.
 Under Dineen, the Whoopee finished with a 29–31–12 record, earning 70 points, and did not make the post-season.
 Following the season, the Whoopee relocated to Lexington, Kentucky, to become the Lexington Men O' War and he was not retained by the club.

 In 2002, Dineen became the head coach and general manager of the ECHL's Richmond Renegades, leading the team to a 35–31–6 record and 76 points.
 The club failed to make the playoffs and folded at the end of the season.

 Dineen was then hired by the Phoenix Coyotes as an assistant coach for their AHL affiliate, the Springfield Falcons of the AHL, for the 2003–04 season.
 The next season, the Coyotes changed their AHL affiliation to Utah Grizzlies, which had since joined the AHL after the IHL dissolved, and Dineen was retained by the organization as an assistant coach under Pat Conacher in the 2004–05 season.
 The Grizzlies suspended operations in 2005 and Dineen was moved to the Coyotes' new AHL affiliate, the San Antonio Rampage in the same role from 2005 to 2007.
 The Coyotes released the entire Rampage coaching staff the end of the season.